QUALITY CONTROL UNIT

-The unit has also residual function of revenue collection through the issuance of produce certificates/ licenses.
+The unit has also a residual function of revenue collection through the issuance of produce certificates/ licenses.

 The activities of the unit have been expanded and are classed under three categories viz:-